iMiebaka/ProjectRaven/README.md

 I recommend you run this code on a linux VPS like
 <a href="https://digitalocean.com" target="_b" rel="noopener noreferrer">Digital Ocean</a> or
 <a href="https://linode.com" target="_b" rel="noopener noreferrer">Linode</a>
-This is kind of vps provide more flexibility especially for services like Redis, and Srtipe Webhook
+This kind of vps provide more flexibility especially for services like Redis, and Srtipe Webhook
 # ProjectRaven